-The recoverable amount of the CGU was determined based on value-in-use calculations.
+The recoverable amount of the CGU has been determined based on value-in-use calculations.
 These calculations use cash flow projections from the business plan approved for a five-year period.
 After five years, cash flows are extrapolated using the terminal growth rates applicable to the industry in which the Group operates.

-The key assumptions used by management when making cash flow projections are as follows:
+The key assumptions used by management when making cash flow projections were as follows:

-- Post-tax discount rate: 7.0% (7.4% in 2020) Group management performs impairment tests using post-tax discount rates in the understanding that estimates are made by market participants on a post-tax basis using the CAPM (Capital Asset Pricing Model) methodology when estimating the cost of own capital for the purposes of calculating that discount rate.
-Using the iterative method, the pre-tax discount rate would be 9.71% (8.47% in 2020). - Sales growth in the budgeted period: a range between 2% and 10%, based on the evolution of the Group's business in 2021 and the strategic investment and growth plans.
+- Post-tax discount rate: 7.5% (7% in 2021) Group management performs impairment tests using post-tax discount rates in the understanding that estimates are made by market participants on a post-tax basis using the CAPM (Capital Asset Pricing Model) methodology when estimating the cost of own capital for the purposes of calculating that discount rate.
+Using the iterative method, the pre-tax discount rate would be 8.66% (9.71 % in 2021). - Sales growth in the budgeted period: a range between 5% and 8% (between 2% and 10% in 2021), based on the evolution of the Group's business in 2022 and the strategic investment and growth plans.
 The growth levels are maintained until the end of 2023, at which time the Group estimates that it will reach maturity in the market as a result of the completion of its own network expansion plan and the infrastructure mutualisation plan with other operators.
-Starting from that year, average growth levels will be in line with those projected for the sector. - Perpetual growth rates: 1.75% (1.76% in 2020).
+Starting from that year, average growth levels will be in line with those projected for the sector. - Perpetual growth rates: 1.84% (1.75% in 2021).
 In order to determine this rate, market sources have been used to obtain inflation expectations for Spain in the long term.
 The average of the inflation from various macroecomic sources for the 2024-2025 years has been selected.
-EBITDA (Earnings before interest, taxes, depreciation and amortisation) margin/Revenue: around 39.9%, in line with the figure envisaged in the business plan and consistent with analysts' estimates. - CAPEX/Revenue ratio: in line with the business plan and consistent with maintenance capital investment needs to perpetuity. - The Group determines gross margins and budgeted sales based on past experience and forecast market performance.
+EBITDA (Earnings before interest, taxes, depreciation and amortisation) margin/Revenue: around 39.9% (39.9% in 2021), in line with the figure envisaged in the business plan and consistent with analysts' estimates. - CAPEX/Revenue ratio: in line with the business plan and consistent with maintenance capital investment needs to perpetuity. - The Group determines gross margins and budgeted sales based on past experience and forecast market performance.
 The average weighted growth rates are coherent with the projections included in industry reports and consistent with the Group's evolution over the past few years, as well as the expectations that it has for coming years.

-No goodwill impairment losses were recognised in 2021.
+No goodwill impairment losses were recognised in 2022, neither in 2021.